kent-map/dickens/docs/mobile-landscapes.md

 ‘Drink it yourself’ suggested Pip promptly.
 Her expression as she poured it down the sink would have shaken anyone but a born teacher.

-Gratifyingly we had a cool half hour in which to show that she didn’t scare ''us'', before suddenly remembering the meter and making a less dignified exit than we might have chosen.
+Gratifyingly we had a cool half hour in which to show that she didn’t scare _us_, before suddenly remembering the meter and making a less dignified exit than we might have chosen.

 Technically it still had a minute to run when we saw the traffic warden, but this was no time to take risks.